gunjanbhardwaj/Newsletter_2025/Content/ECE/ECE.md

 ![Students](Images/smm.jpeg)
 ![Students](Images/g2.jpeg)

-- **Preeti Pannu**,	delivered expert lecture on Parametric study of antenna development in Two days workshop on 3D Printing: A future generation Technology, at GNDEC, Ludhiana, 03-05-2023 and "Expert talk on study and hands on training on antenna design using IE3D in Workshop on “Hands on training program on developments in communication engineering and electronics”, at GNDEC, Ludhiana, 26-02-2024.

-- **Shivmanmeet Singh**,	delivered expert lecture on Emerging Technologies at GNDEC, Ludhiana, 05-05-2023 and expert lecture on Communication System at GSSS Sidhwan Kalan, 11-11-2023, at GSSS Bilaspur, 18-11-2023 and at GSSS ukhlir, 25-11-2023.

-- **Gurjot Kaur Walia**,	delivered expert lecture on 8051-Microcontroller Organized by GNDEC, Ludhiana, 18-10-2023 and Expert talk on Digital Circuit Design using Vivado and Zedboard, Expert Talk on Study and Hands-on training on Raspberry Pi at GNDEC Ludhiana, 21-02-2024.
+- Gurpurneet Kaur, delivered expert lecture on Counter Design using HDL, at SLIET, Longowal, 25/11/2024 – 29/11/2024; delivered expert lecture on FPGA Implementation of Counter Design, at SLIET, Longowal, 25/11/2024 – 29/11/2024; delivered expert lecture on Overview of HDL using Vivado Design Suite, at GNDEC, Ludhiana, 16/12/2024 – 21/12/2024; delivered expert lecture on Enhancing Energy Efficiency in VLSI Circuits through GA and WOA-based Optimization Techniques, at GNDEC, Ludhiana (in collaboration with NITTTR, Chandigarh), 14/07/2025 – 18/07/2025; and delivered expert lecture on Mini Projects using Raspberry Pi, at GNDEC, Ludhiana, 19/02/2025 – 05/03/2025.

 ## Student's Corner